-- Elder was involved with music from a young age, playing the bassoon in primary school and going on to add the piano to his repertoire as well as becoming a choral scholar and studying music at Corpus Christi, Cambridge.
+Born on June 2nd 1947 in Northumberland, Elder was involved with music from a young age, playing the bassoon in primary school.
+He went on to add the piano to his repertoire, as well as becoming a choral scholar and studying music at Corpus Christi, Cambridge.

-- He has won numerous awards including an Olivier Award as well as a Knighthood and CBE.
+He has won heaps of awards throughout his career, including an Olivier Award as well as a Knighthood and CBE.

 He is also known as one of the most energetic composers around and is a sight to watch when performing for his physicality.